SciRuby/sciruby.com/source/_posts/2016-10-24-gsoc-2016-port-nmatrix-to-jruby.markdown

 ### Two-Dimensional Matrices

 Linear algebra is mostly about two-dimensional matrices.
-In NMatrix, when performing calculations in a two-dimensional matrix, a flat array is converted to a two-dimensional matrix.
+In NMatrix, when performing calculations in a two-dimensional matrix, a one-dimensional array is converted to a two-dimensional matrix.
 A two-dimensional matrix is stored in the JRuby implementation as a `BlockRealMatrix` or `Array2DRowRealMatrix`.
 Each has its own advantages.